vikingeducation/assignment_sql_taste/README.md

   WHERE year = 1970
   AND year_rank BETWEEN 10 and 20;
 ```
-All rows from the 1990's where Madonna was not ranked 10-100th - question here?
+All rows from the 1990's where Madonna was not ranked 10-100th
 ```
 SELECT *
   FROM tutorial.billboard_top_100_year_end
   WHERE year BETWEEN 1990 and 1999
-  AND (artist != 'Madonna' AND year_rank BETWEEN 10 AND 100);
+  AND NOT (artist = 'Madonna' AND year_rank BETWEEN 10 AND 100);
 ```
 All rows from 1985 which do not include Madonna or Phil Collins in the group.
 ```